Credit Card & Balance Transfers

 The main appeal of transferring your balance is to reduce the interest payments.
 Ideally you would want 0% – it’s never safe to assume that you definitely will be offered an interest-free period.

 However, don’t let this put you off – even if you can’t find any 0% interest options, you should still be able to find one that offers a significant reduction in rates.

 Missed payments –

 This one’s a given!
 Make sure you make (at the very least) your minimum payment to avoid facing potential charges or even losing out on your 0% privileges.

 If you get given the choice, you should keep your old card open (don’t rack up another balance, though!).
-CRAs take your credit utilisation into consideration, or how much of your total available credit you use over the course of a month.
+Credit reference agencies take your credit utilisation into consideration, basically, how much of your total available credit you use over the course of a month.

 By keeping your old account open, whilst maintaining a 0 (or very low) balance, you’re lowering your utilisation, and subsequently increasing your credit score.